Doonesbury by Garry Trudeau for September 06, 2015

 • Reply

-MIHorn Premium Member about 9 years ago
+MIHorn Premium Member over 9 years ago

 I have a Master’s (no doctorate) and I’m an adjunct doing music lessons at three local universities.
 Definitely not getting rich, but it’s only part of what I do.
 I also do performing and private studio lessons, I taught two to three classroom classes and made about $10K per year till I gave it up and went to doing music lessons only.
 The money wan’t the issue - it was the increasing requirement to use the classroom technology that I had no access to (to, say, learn how to use it!?!) except during class.
 Too much stress— not fun anymore.